Guide to Buying a New-Build

 Can You Negotiate Prices on a New-Build House?

 When a property is being sold, even if it’s still in the process of being built, it will always be marketed with an asking price.
-The developer will likely tell you it is the price a buyer has to pay, but as it’s technically just an asking price, you should be prepared to negotiate.
+However, you can still negotiate on this.

 Negotiations won’t always be successful and it often depends on where the property is located, the level of demand for the area and how far along the development is.
 Some developers may be open to negotiations if the development is fairly early on, as they may require funding to continue.
 However, if the site is near completion, there may be limited interest, making you a far more attractive buyer.